 - Callback, Call Forwarding

 - Agent Monitoring

 - File Share

 Remind your customers that the location in the world really doesn’t matter if they have the proper tools to communicate.
 Our unified communication applications allow users to stay connected in and out of the office.
-If they are not already using gloCOM or gloCOM GO, now is the perfect time because we are offering it FREE for 120 days!
+If they are not already using gloCOM or gloCOM GO, contact us today!

 Educate Your Customers on Using